wmealing/OctoPrint-TPLinkSmartplug/README.md

 - **Cmd Off**
   - When checked will run system command configured in **System Command Off** setting after a delay in seconds configured in **System Command Off Delay**.

-## Support My Efforts
+## Support The original hacker.
-I programmed this plugin for fun and do my best effort to support those that have issues with it, please return the favor and support me.
+I basicallyl lifted this from jneillii, he did all the work.. donate to him , because he deserves it .

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://paypal.me/jneilliii)